England | Scotland | Wales | Northern Ireland | Ireland

 To view press letter please click here

 click here to view leaflet

-Your Care Your Sipport Wilthsire is the new health ans social care inforamtion website for local people and professionals.
-Healthwatch Wilthshire, the independent local champion for local people on health and care, has been working in partnership with Wiltshire Counci and NHS Wiltshire Clinical Commissioning Group on this new resource.
-This means, that the wealth of knowledge and experience across the health and care sector will be reflected in the new website which has been available since April 1st 2015.
+Your Care Your Support Wiltshire is the new health ans social care information website for local people and professionals.
+Health Watch Wiltshire, the independent local champion for local people on health and care, has been working in partnership with Wiltshire Council and NHS Wiltshire Clinical Commissioning Group on this new resource.

 Please click here for more information

 This nurse led clinic is for patients who take anticoagulant medication such as warfarin who need to have their blood monitored regularly.
 At this clinic a simple finger prick test is performed.
 An immediate result is given and the warfarin dose adjusted or continued as necessary, and a follow-up appointment is given.